muneemgithub/E-Commerce/e-commerce/README.md

+26/2/2025 (Muneem Ahmed)
+Details: Routing is complete modification in dashboard pages and 6 pages fully responsive

+25/2/2025 (Muneem Ahmed)
+Details: rotuing and Customer Dashboard and OrderDashboard ProductDashboard ProductManagement and EditProduct Component with Charts

 24/2/2025 (Muneem Ahmed)
 Details: Create ProductDetail Component Dashboard sidebar and Header and Create Barchart and UIprogress Chart using react MUI and tailwind